Anti-Inflammatory Diet Plan →

 • Seasonings & Herbs (salt, pepper, basil, etc.)

-How to Make Gluten Free Pasta Salad for Now & Later
+How to Make Gnocchi Pesto Pasta Salad

 • First things first, gather your favorite veggies for the pasta salad.
 I chose green beans and tomatoes, but zucchini can be substituted as well!